Reducing infections in the NHS

 Alongside the plan to reduce E. coli rates, an additional £60 million will be allocated to the ‘Getting It Right First Time’ programme.
 First pioneered by Professor Tim Briggs in orthopaedics, the programme will now be expanded to another 18 surgical specialties, building on the initial investment of £2.5 million.

 The Getting It Right First Time programme seeks to improve patient experience by replicating the work of the best clinicians across the health service, including cutting infection rates resulting from surgery.
 The expansion of the programme will focus on infection control and aims to save the NHS £1.5 billion each year.

 "Taken together, these measures are intended to achieve a dramatic reduction in hospital infections, reducing enormous human pain and suffering in the process.
 They will make us better at knowing when to use antibiotics and better at knowing when not to use them.
 They will save doctors and nurses time, and save the NHS money.
 But most of all they will be another vital step in making NHS care something we can all be proud of as the safest and highest quality anywhere on the planet."

-A third of E. coli infections are now resistant to antibiotics and those who are infected with a resistant strain are twice as likely to die as those who pick up a non-resistant strain.
 These new plans are also part of the government’s commitment to tackle antimicrobial resistance, which includes resistance to antibiotics.